nickgaski/docker-peer/spinup_peer.md

 # Spin up Local Peer Network
-Purpose of this script is to **spin up "n" number of peers** in a docker environment, each in it's own container.
+Purpose of this script is to **spin up "n" number of peers** in a docker environment, each in its own container.
 This script pulls fabric-baseimage, peer and membersrvc images from [Hyperledger Docker hub account](https://hub.docker.com/u/hyperledger/) based on the ARCH value and image tag number provided while executing script.

 ## What this script does: